Summer Garden Quiche

 • 1/2 cup asparagus tips

-• Spread a little butter on pie dish or spray with non-stick spray.* Place the pie crust in the dish and pinch the crust how you like.
+• Spread a little butter on pie dish or spray with non-stick spray.* Place the pie crust in the dish and c

-• Bake in preheated oven for 45 minutes, or until center is cooked through and quiche is golden brown.
+• Bake for 45 minutes, or until center is set and quiche is golden brown.
 Serve with a salsa and sliced avocado.

 Notes